Workflows Overview

 .github/workflows/

-├── core.action.*.yml # Atomic, reusable workflows
+├── core.action.*.yml # Public atomic, reusable workflows

-├── flow.*.yml # Higher-level flows combining actions/workflows
+├── flow.*.yml # Public higher-level flows combining actions/workflows

 └── test.*.yml # Test workflows for actions/flows